Monday, December 15, 2008

 As radical as it sounds, 30 years ago, I started dreaming of a time when all - not just education and universal health - but, all goods and services needed by man to live a life of comfort will be free.

-I begun to imagine what could be a common scene in this just future.
 Peter, a shoemaker is visiting his long time next-door neighbor and old friend, Paul - who is also a shoemaker.
 How are you? asks Peter.
 I am very good, Paul answers.
 How many pairs of shoes were you able to give away today?
 Peter asks.
 Paul responds: today is not as good as yesterday - I only gave away 7 pairs.
 How about you?
 Oh, I am totally happy today, Peter says, I gave away 12 pairs of shoes today.
 You should have seen the wide-open eyes of the little girl when I gave her her first ballet shoes.

 Peter waited for Paul to close shop and the two walk to their favorite café to have their espressos - and talk about the "good old days".